o0101/good.html/.github/README.md

 </div>
 ```

-All the above are VALID HTML and converted by our mutation-aware parser into valid custom elements, you can even omit the closing slash `/>`, so `<!custom-el2>` is also a valid void tag.
+All the above are ***valid*** HTML and converted by our mutation-aware parser into valid custom elements.

+You can even omit the closing slash `/>`, so `<!custom-el2>` is also a valid void self-closing tag; just don't omit the bang (!) because that's how we signal it's a self-closing void tag.

 ------